 If we’re in touch with the grace we are living in, why wouldn’t our gut reaction be to throw the windows open and share that grace?
-To first of all pull closer and declare, “I’m with you” (see my post Moving Inward) and then go find out what that means.
+To first of all pull closer and declare, “I’m with you” (Moving Inward) and then go find out what that means.

 Recently though, the anger fog has been rolling back a bit.
 It seems the anger and the pain finally drew their guns and said to each other, “there aint enough room in here for the both of us.”
 The anger lost, though it’s still wriggling in a severed lizards’ tail sort of way.
 Maybe re-organizing itself for a grow-back, who knows.

 Anger may dominate for awhile, but then it finally pulls back from the shore and reveals other emotional tidepools to be explored.

 When this point came, well, we headed into church – where else did we have?
 When we feel hurt by or angry at God or the church, the friends who have carried us through it have largely been from the church. (not ironic: by design)